-Affordable a.
-The development chall comply with the situle inclusionery beneing housing a.
+Aff a maladala The development shall according to the the standard inclusion on the said Affordable housing Child care center a.
 The development shall comply with the city's inclusionary housing requirements by providing affordable units on-site rather than utilizing one (1) of the compliance alternatives. b.
 The development must include at least twenty (20) dwelling units to qualify for the affordable housing bonus.
 In developments with fewer than fifty (50) units, all inclusionary housing standards that apply to developments with fifty (50) or more units shall apply to the development. c.
 The premium value shall be double when the affordable units are on-site and affordable at or below thirty (30) percent of the area median income, without income averaging.
-Child care center The development includes a child care center that meets the following standards: Not less than two thousand (2,000) square feet of enclosed space.
-The use shall comply with the specific use standards for child care centers in Chapter 545, Use Regulations.
+The development includes a child care center that meets the following standards: 1) Not less than two thousand (2,000) square feet of enclosed space.
+2) The use shall comply with the specific use standards for child care centers in Chapter 545, Use Regulations.
 3) The development shall include on-site, dedicated outdoor space with at least one thousand five hundred (1,500) square feet total and at least seventy-five (75) square feet per child.
-Environmental The project shall achieve at least one of the following standards: sustainability- a.
-Any performance standard (LEED, PHIUS, EGC, etc.) that achieves the Climate resiliency Minnesota Sustainable Building 2030 (SB 2030) 2010-2014 Energy Standard, a sixty (60) percent energy/carbon reduction from the 2003 Average Building Baseline.
+Environmental sustainability- Climate resiliency The project shall achieve at least one of the following standards: a.
+Any performance standard (LEED, PHIUS, EGC, etc.) that achieves the Minnesota Sustainable Building 2030 (SB 2030) 2010-2014 Energy Standard, a sixty (60) percent energy/carbon reduction from the 2003 Average Building Baseline.
 The evaluation shall be submitted by a certified architect.
 Building utility energy and water information shall be submitted annually as part of the Minneapolis Energy Benchmarking program. b.
 Not less than forty (40) percent of electricity usage shall be derived from renewable energy sources through on-site generation and/or renewable energy credits (RECs).
 Grocery store The development includes a grocery store that meets the following standards: 1) Not less than ten thousand (10,000) square feet of public space.
 2) The store shall include fresh produce in compliance with the staple food requirements of Chapter 203, Grocery Stores, of the Minneapolis Code of Ordinances.
-Historic a.
-The structure shall be a locally designated historic structure or shall be preservation determined to be eligible to be locally designated as a historic structure, as provided in Chapter 599 of the Minneapolis Code of Ordinances, Heritage Preservation. b.
+Historic preservation a.
+The structure shall be a locally designated historic structure or shall be determined to be eligible to be locally designated as a historic structure, as provided in Chapter 599 of the Minneapolis Code of Ordinances, Heritage Preservation. b.
 The historic structure, if undesignated, shall be subject to the same restrictions that are applicable to locally designated historic structures and the recommendations contained in the Secretary of the Interior's Standards for Rehabilitation. c.
-The historic structure shall be rehabilitated pursuant to the applicable guidelines of the heritage preservation ordinance and the recommendations contained in the Secretary of the Interior's Standards for Rehabilitation, if necessary. inconstant ji
+The historic structure shall be rehabilitated pursuant to the applicable guidelines of the heritage preservation ordinance and the recommendations contained in the Secretary of the Interior's Standards for Rehabilitation, if necessary.